 Scholarship Search Options

-- United Negro College Fund has a scholarship search engine, but also allows you to browse lists of scholarships with upcoming deadlines.
+- United Negro College Fund has a scholarship search engine and allows you to browse lists of scholarships with upcoming deadlines.

 - Health Administration Degrees offers a database of scholarships, grants, and fellowships that can help make your education in the healthcare industry more affordable.
-Scholarships are divided into categories for undergraduate, graduate, minority, health information technology, and healthcare management.
 Explore the rest of the site for information on the many healthcare majors and specialties you can choose from along with colleges that offer those majors in your state.

 Scholarships for Philadelphia Residents